Barrett Roberts '07 begins his fifth season as head men’s and women’s swimming & diving coach at Wheaton in 2015-16.

 After graduating from Cornell in just three years, Dempsey went on to receive a law degree from Boston College Law School in 1985.
 After a 25-year career as a corporate attorney, she has returned over the past several years to her real passion in the swimming and diving world.
 A preschool swimming teacher several days a week, she is also a member of AAU Diving and holds numerous coaching and safety certifications, and she and her family’s golden retriever Jack are a certified dog-therapy team, serving several Massachusetts communities.

 Dempsey has two children who are collegiate athletes.
 She resides in nearby Mansfield with her husband and dog.

-Nicole Carter '02 is entering her fifth year as an assistant coach with the men's and women's swiming & diving programs in 2014-15.
+Nicole Carter '02 is entering her sixth year as an assistant coach with the men's and women's swiming & diving programs in 2015-16.

 Carter is responsible for training, strength and conditioning, alumnae/i engagement, scouting and recruiting and day-to-day operations of the program.

 Along with her duties at Wheaton, Carter has also been the head coach for Evolution Aquatics since 2011.
 Carter took revitalized the program from having just 19 swimmers in 2010 to the maximum allowed number of swimmers (75) in less than a year.
 Since then, Evolution Aquatics has competed at national and international levels of competition including the 2012 London Olympics, FINA World Championships, Youth World Games, NCAS Junior Nationals, Minneapolis Grand Prix, Caribbean National Championships and at Junior Nationals.
 At the 2012 London Olympics, Carter coached the first ever female swimmer from the Dominican Republic.